RogerOliveDelgado/bemobile-marvel-tech-challenge/README.md

 ## Features

-- Responsive Design
+- Responsive Design for Desktop, Tablet and Mobile
 - API Integration with Marvel's database
 - Favorites Management
 - Character Detail Views
-- Custom Hooks for API calls, local storage, and debouncing
+- Custom Hooks for API calls, local storage, debouncing and grid calculation
 - Error Boundaries for better UX
 - Unit Tests for components and hooks
+- Accessibility elements for better UX

 ---